solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 title: Simulating a pandemic with Elixir
 author: jgke
 excerpt: >
   Wash your hands!
-Just how many deaths can you prevent by this simple trick?
+Just how many deaths can you prevent with this simple trick?
   Take a look with this Elixir-based pandemic simulator.
 tags:
  - Elixir